Mod $\ell$ non-vanishing of self-dual Hecke $L$-values over CM fields and applications

-{Next} suppose that {$(\ell, 2D_F)=1$} {and $\fp\cond(\lambda)$ is not divisible by a prime of $F$ split in $K$.} Then the Eisenstein series $\BE_{\lambda,\Sigma}$ is still $\ell$-integral by the $q$-expansion principle due to $\ell$-integrality\footnote{This follows by taking $S_{\text{split},2}$ in the definition of $\BE_{\lambda,\Sigma}$ in Section 3.6 of \cite{He} to be the empty set.} of non-constant terms (cf.~\cite[Prop.~4.10]{He}) and the fact that the $\ell$-adic valuation of constant terms is at least ${v}_{\ell}(L(0,\eta_{K/F}))$ (cf.~\cite[Prop.~4.7]{Hsieh:nv}).
-Thus the interpolation as in \cite[Prop.~3.13]{He} still holds.
-In turn, the aforementioned argument applies for almost all $\nu$, yielding $\ell$-integrality of the measure $\CE$.

-As for part (ii), the argument in Section 5 of \cite{He} applies for the subfamily $\Xi(\mu)$, leading to part (ii).

-\end{proof} \begin{remark} \ \begin{itemize} \item [i)] Suppose that $v$ is a finite place of $F$ non-split in $K$, and $\lambda_v$ is ramified and self-dual.
+\begin{remark} \ Suppose that $v$ is a finite place of $F$ non-split in $K$, and $\lambda_v$ is ramified and self-dual.
 Let $\ell$ be an odd prime coprime to $v$.
 Suppose further that: whenever $v$ is inert in $K$ and $\lambda_v$ has exponential conductor $1$, we have $\ell\nmid (q_v+1)$.
 Then

-\item [ii)]{In this paper we only use part i) of Theorem \ref{lbdhrk} pertaining to the case $\deg \fp = 1$ for our general non-vanishing results, i.e. for the case $\deg \fp=1$ and indirectly for the case $\deg\fp>1$. } \end{itemize} \end{remark}